Call now in confidence immediate help & advice 24/7

 • Brief Interventions which offer a new perspective to a challenge you’re facing at the moment.

 • Motivational Interviewing sessions help to build your self-confidence.
-Many people with addictions have low self-esteem, and so rehab is a great environment to begin rebuilding core conditions.
+Many people with addictions have low self-esteem, and so drug and alcohol rehab is a great environment to begin rebuilding core conditions.
 This often comes alongside Motivational Enhancement Therapy and motivational therapy.

 • Individual Therapy, for those concerns that cannot be addressed in a group setting.